 Figure 3: Principal components analyses of SNP genotypes for the three species of Alviniconcha gastropods.
 Solid symbols correspond to the Eastern basins, while empty symbols correspond to the Western basins (Figure 1).
-A) A. boucheti (207 individuals, 163 117 SNPs).
+A) A. boucheti (199 individuals, 96 768 SNPs).
 The first axis separates individuals according to their sex, while the second axis is consistent with geography.
-B) A. strummeri (41 individuals, 36 568 SNPs).
+B) A. strummeri (41 individuals, 25 996 SNPs).
 While the first axis separates individuals according to their geographic origin, the second axis is driven by sex.
-C) A. kojimai (251 individuals, 70 122 SNPs).
+C) A. kojimai (246 individuals, 33 576 SNPs).
 The first axis separates individuals according to their geographic origin.
-The second axis is driven by a single individual (not shown here, see Fig S4 in supplementary material).
-There is no obvious clustering by sex in this species.
+There was no obvious clustering by sex in this species.

 To quantify the role of sex in the distribution of genetic variation in the three Alviniconcha species, we estimated population genetics parameters considering males and females (or females combined with morphological hermaphrodites in the case of A. kojimai) for each species (Table 1).
 The genetic differentiation between sexes was low but significantly different from zero in all three species.
 In agreement with results from PCA, it was strongest in A. boucheti (FST = 0.0105, p-value < 0.001), followed by A. strummeri (FST = 0.0024, p-value < 0.001) and A. kojimai (FST = 0.0002, p-value = 0.037), reflecting minute differences in gene diversity within sexes versus overall individuals (Table 1).
-In species A. kojimai there was no significant differentiation between sexes when calculated with a reduced dataset composed by individuals identified as males, females, and morphological hermaphrodites from histology exclusively (see supplementary material text and Table S2).
+In species A. kojimai this genetic differentiation between sexes no longer existed when calculated with a reduced dataset composed by individuals identified as males, females, and morphological hermaphrodites from histology exclusively (see supplementary material text and Table S2).